semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 ### Semgrep registry rule requirements

-In addition to fields mentioned above, rules submitted to Semgrep Registry have additional required fields:
+In addition to the fields mentioned above, rules submitted to Semgrep Registry have additional required fields:

 <table>
   <thead><tr>